 Figure 11.
-Process model outlining how this study investigates the spatial, temporal, and contextual variables associated with human-coyote conflict, as indicated by the coyote response to humans and human perceptions.
+Process model outlining how this study investigated the spatial, temporal, and contextual variables associated with human-coyote conflict, as indicated by the coyote response to humans and human perceptions.

 Table S1.
-Percentage of reports within each conflict level that occur across categories of each spatial, temporal and contextual predictor variable.
+Percentage of reports for categories of ordinal scale values (OSV) that occurred across categories of each spatial, temporal and contextual predictor variable.